cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

    application these are encoded by using a leading bit of 0.

-   Typically, most applications that employ NaNs in their storage and communication interfaces will only use a single NaN value, quiet NaN with payload 0, which therefore deterministically encodes as 0xf97e00.
+   Typically, most applications that employ NaNs in their storage and communication interfaces will only use a single NaN value, quiet, non-negative NaN with payload 0, which therefore deterministically encodes as 0xf97e00.
 5. There is no special handling of subnormal values.
 6. CDE does not presume